+INTRODUCTION

-INTRODUCTION This is a story about health.
+This is one of a series of collected stories about health.

 It is a story of how our own health is intimately connected with the health of our families, friends and communities.

 It is a story about how human health is interdependent with our surroundings.

-Our overall story is told through the personal stories of a number of fictional people of various ages attending a family reunion.
-These individual stories highlight the many ways our health is influenced by the complex environments where we live, eat, work, play, volunteer, gather and socialize.
+The collected stories include a number of fictional people and highlight the many ways our health is influenced by the complex environments where we live, eat, work, play, volunteer, gather and socialize.

+INTRODUCTION

-Cognitive | References INTRODUCTION Our stories explore how many aspects of our lives, and what we are exposed to in our environments, influence health across the lifespan-from the beginning of fetal development to elder years-and how they can promote health and resilience, or disease and disability.
+Our stories explore how many aspects of our lives, and what we are exposed to in our environments, influence health across the lifespan-from the beginning of fetal development to elder years-and how they can promote health and resilience, or disease and disability.

 Important determinants of health come from the natural, built, chemical, food, economic, and social environments.

 These environments are further expressed through such things as education, housing, nutrition, access to health care, social supports and more.

 Many of them interact to create the conditions for health and wellness, or vulnerability to disease.